PhD Dissertation – Addendum

 If you’ve ever wondered what the most (and – the least-!) successful movies were…

-See the trailers for all 40 movies here:
+And – see the Trailers for all 40 movies of the PhD study dataset, here:

 1 – Trailers of the Top 20 RoI Movies (lowest budget / biggest cinema audience)